List of The Patrick Star Show episodes: Season 1 (2021–23)

+Bunny takes Patrick to the Bikini Bottom Jail for Take Your Child to Work Day and Patrick enjoys all the people and sights of the prison, while a prisoner (Danny Trejo) switches places with Patrick and takes up Patrick's role in Patrick's show.

 Season 2 (2023–24)

 The season was originally announced for 26 episodes but in July 2024, the second half of the season was split into a third season, bringing the number of episodes to 13.